dotnet/docs-maui/docs/macios/system-special-folders.md

 ## Match macOS behavior on Mac Catalyst

-If you need to match macOS app behavior and use the same system paths on Mac Catalyst, the recommended way of obtaining such paths is shown below.
+If you need to match macOS app behavior and use the same system paths on Mac Catalyst, the recommended way of obtaining such paths is shown below:

 - `Environment.SpecialFolder.ApplicationData`